Divajain/userdocs/docs/setup.md

 On the Asperato Setup page you will see a list of pre-connected payment service providers.
 These allow you to take immediate test payments.
 If you wish to connect your own payment service provider, [please see the instructions here](connectingpsp).

 ## Create your first payment request
+*We're assuming you're connected to Stripe as a test gateway, which is the default on installing the package.
+If you've connected to another gateway instead, please see their documentation for appropriate test card details.*

 Try out the connection and take a simple, one-off card payment:

 - Navigate to the "Payments" tab